cosmosscanner/stakingdata.io/README.md

 There are two main reasons:

    - Trust, in a decentralized system, anything controlled by one entity cannot be trusted.
 So Ping.pub decided to build with the community.
-   - Limited resources: `Ping Dashboard` will list hundreds of cosmos-based blockchains in the future, and it is impossible for our team to run validators or full nodes for all of them.
+   - Limited resources: `Ping Dashboard` will list hundreds of cosmos-based blockchains in the future, and it is impossible for the Ping.pub team to run validators or full nodes for all of them.

 ## Donation